Scuba Divers in Bali Dare To Fulfill Their Dreams

 - Medical clearance for any pre existing conditions.

 - There are some rulles when flying to altitude after diving.
 You need to wait a minimum of 12 to 18 hours after your last dive before your flight.
+Read more in our blog scuba diving and flying.

 Where do we dive?